CDinatale/payment-tracking-web-app/README.md

 # Payment Processing Website
-Web application that can manage and track user financial payments/transactions made using Spring framework
+Web application that can manage and track user financial payments/transactions made using Spring framework.